CSE176e/276e: Robotic System Design and Implementation

 There will be some lectures, but mostly this is a class where you will learn by doing.
 Lecture slides will be available via the course github repo (see below).

-There will be 10 labs, but they each substantial and we will finish 8 of them by week 6.
+There will be ~10 labs, but they are each substantial and we will finish 8 of them by week 6.
 If you fall behind, it will be hard to catch up, and if your tape-out date slips, it will be very difficult to complete the project.

 The schedule is very aggressive.
 We will be starting a new lab each class meeting during the first few weeks.
 This compressed schedule has three goals.
 First, to let us manufacture the boards for the quadcopters by week 6 or so.
 Second, to give you as much time as possible to get your quadcopter flying once you assemble it.

-Class will meet Tuesday-Thursday 10-11:30 in the "EnVision: the Arts and Engineering Maker Studio" in SME 305.
-I will hold lab hours from 11:30-1 in the maker studio, and you should take advantage of them.
+Class will meet Tuesday-Thursday 11-12:30 in the "EnVision: the Arts and Engineering Maker Studio" in SME 305.
+I will hold lab hours from 12:30-2 pm in the maker studio, and you should take advantage of them.
+We will also be holding additional lab hours from 10-11 on some days, although attendance is not required.
 You can and should work in the maker studio outside of class.
 Here is the schedule for open access hours.

-The class must be taken for four units and a grade.
-Here's the grading breakdown (subject to adjustment):
+The class must be taken for 4 units and for a grade.
+Auditing is not allowed.

-Important: The class meets 10-11:30 Tuesday/Thursday.
-After class from 11:30-1, there will be lab hours.
-It's critical that you be able to attend the lab hours, since some parts of the assembly process are best attempted during an uninterrupted, 2-3 hour block of time.
-I don’t recommend taking the class if you can’t regularly make the lab hours.
+Important: The class meets 11-12:30 Tuesday/Thursday.
+After class from 12:30-2, there will be lab hours.
+You should not take the class if you can’t regularly make the lab hours.